 Before the COVID-19 pandemic, an estimated 130 million girls around the world were not in school, and now 11 million girls might not go back to school this year.
 These are daunting numbers that represent real girls who are being denied their right to an education and the opportunity to grow to their full potential.

 The need of girls are not often heard or prioritized by those in decision-making positions.
 Time and time again research has shown that despite their best efforts, girls are unable to overcome prejudice, aggression and misogyny.

 In this reality, it is no surprise that girls cannot decide how long their days in school will last.
 From menstruation to forced marriage, girls face numerous barriers that are keeping them from pursuing a future they want.

 But gender inequality doesn’t just impact the lives of girls in some countries; it’s an injustice that prevails in all corners of the world.
-Here in Canada, girls face a dream gap and our #GirlsBelongHere initiative helps bridge that gap by empowering girls to seek positions of leadership.

 The most powerful weapon we have in the fight for equality is the untapped potential of millions of girls – who are ready and eager to champion change in their communities.